somin48/4413pj/README.md

 - Install **Git** (if needed).
 - *(Optional)* Install a code editor like **VS Code**.
 - Sign Up for MongoDB and connect
+- Sign Up for Cloudinary and get keys

 ### Steps to Sign Up for MongoDB and Get the Connection String